-Our team of orthopedic specialists see wrist injuries frequently and we specialize in diagnosing problem areas as well as advising treatment methods for complete healing.
-The orthopedic and hand specialists at AICA Orthopedics in Atlanta provide a variety of treatment options including non-invasive and surgical procedures.
+Our team of wrist specialists see wrist injuries frequently and we specialize in diagnosing problem areas as well as advising treatment methods for complete healing.
+The wrist doctors at AICA Orthopedics in Atlanta provide a variety of treatment options including non-invasive and surgical procedures.
 We do whatever we can to ease your pain and only resort to surgery when absolutely necessary to bring long-term healing and pain relief.

 Wrist joints are utilized very frequently in the course of most people’s everyday activities, so an X-Ray can help to see if the wrist joint has endured any harm or if it is functioning properly.LEARN MORE